hodyroff/scs-training/README.md

   behind the [OSISM](https://osism.tech/) framework used to deploy and manage the current implementation of the SCS IaaS reference implementation and also a key contributor to the upstream OpenStack kolla-ansible approach.
-Christian has reviewed and improved this course.
+Christian has accepted to review this course.
 - The materials for the SCS Cluster Stacks, for SCS monitoring and for the Registry solutions was developed by [dNation](https://dnation.cloud/).